CSCfi/rems/docs/architecture/004-reframe-style.md

                 :on-click #(rf/dispatch [::send-request-decision])}])         ; first indirection
 ```

 In some cases the effect handler does not even call the fetch function directly, but has one more indirection of calling a specific function `fetch-this-one-thing!` without parameters.
-It's slightly better to inline the actual fetch to the effect, but we will instead write
+It's slightly better to inline the actual fetch to the effect.

+**We will write**

 ```clojure
 (rf/reg-event-fx